hdinkel/linuxcommandline/linux_beginner/introduction.rst

 ***********************

 - It's **fast**.
-Productivity is a word that gets tossed around a lot by so-called power users, but the command line can really streamline your computer use, assuming you learn to use it right.
+Productivity is a word that gets tossed around a lot by so-called power users, but the command line can really streamline your computer use, assuming you learn to use it correctly.

 - It's **easier to get help**.
 The command line may not be the easiest thing to use, but it makes life a whole lot easier for people trying to help you and for yourself when looking for help, especially over the internet.
 Many times